alfred-com-co/alfred-aws-lambda-python/README.md

 If you want to deploy a new version of the Lambda function in the production environment you can do it by going to the GitHub repository and within the actions tab you can trigger the deployment flow to production.

+> For GitHub Actions flows to be able to run, you must `enable` this option in the `settings`
+> tab of your repository

 ## Authors ✍️